-- Peru declared a mandatory quarantine in March 2020 due to the novel coronavirus ("COVID-19") pandemic.
-The Company immediately ceased all exploration activities and in-country staff are required to stay in their homes.
-It is currently unknown when these restrictions will be lifted and the Company can resume its 2020 exploration campaign. - In January 2020, the Company announced drill results from six additional drill holes from its Phase II drill program; AK-19-038, AK-19-039, AK-19-040, AK-19-041, AK-19-042 and AK-19-043.
+- In late July 2020, Company employees of the Cajamarca warehouse returned to work and have been preparing for the resumption of the Phase II drill program at AntaKori.
+The Company has awarded a drilling contract to AK Drilling amd drilling is anticipated to resume by late September.
+The drill program will focus on the Anta Norte claims. - In June 2020, the Company announced the granting of stock options to directors, officers, employees and consultants to purchase up to 1,900,000 common shares at a price of \$0.86 per share for five years, pursuant to its stock option plan. - Peru declared a mandatory quarantine in March 2020 due to the novel coronavirus ("COVID-19") pandemic.
+The Company immediately ceased all exploration activites and in-country staff were required to stay in their homes. - In January 2020, the Company announced drill results from six additional drill holes from its Phase II drill program; AK-19-038, AK-19-039, AK-19-040, AK-19-041, AK-19-042 and AK-19-043.
 The results are discussed under Mineral Property Review below. - In December 2019, the Company announced the closing of a bought deal financing, including the exercise in full of the underwriter's option.
 A total of 7,783,875 units of the Company, each comprising one common share and one half of one common share purchase warrant ("Units"), were sold at a price of C\$1.06 per Unit (the "Offering Price"), for aggregate gross proceeds of approximately \$8.25 million (the "Public Offering").
 Pursuant to a concurrent non-brokered private placement, 3,066,375 Units were sold to certain funds managed by Route One Investment Co.
 LP, the Company's largest shareholder, at the Offering Price, for additional aggregate gross proceeds of approximately \$3.25 million.
 Together with the Public Offering, the Company raised total gross proceeds of approximately \$11.5 million (the "Offering").
 BMO Capital Markets acted as the sole underwriter for the Offering.
-The net proceeds of the Offering will be used to fund exploration and development activities at the Company's AntaKori project, for working capital, and general corporate purposes. - In December 2019, the TSX Venture Exchange consented to the extension of the expiry date of 4,217,452 common share purchase warrants (the "Warrants") that were issued pursuant to a private placement which closed on July 27, 2016 for an additional year to January 27, 2021.
+The net proceeds of the Offering will be used to fund exploration and development activities at the Company's AntaKori project, for working capital, and general corporate purposes.

+- In December 2019, the TSX Venture Exchange consented to the extension of the expiry date of 4,217,452 common share purchase warrants (the "Warrants") that were issued pursuant to a private placement which closed on July 27, 2016 for an additional year to January 27, 2021.
 The Warrants are exercisable into common shares of the Company at an exercise price of \$1.60 per common share.
-All other terms of the Warrants remain the same.

-- In November 2019, the Company announced drill results from four additional drill holes from its Phase II drill program; AK-19-033A, AK-19-035, AK-19-036 and AK-19-037.
+All other terms of the Warrants remain the same. - In November 2019, the Company announced drill results from four additional drill holes from its Phase II drill program; AK-19-033A, AK-19-035, AK-19-036 and AK-19-037.
 The results are discussed under Mineral Property Review below. - In November 2019, the Company announced the receipt of the Declaración de Impacto Ambiental permit ("DIA") which allows up to 40 drill pads for the Anta Norte portion of its AntaKori project.
 Further information is discussed under Outlook for 2020 below. - In October 2019, the Company terminated its option on the Golden Brew property and returned the project to Highway 50 Gold Corp.
 Further information is discussed under Mineral Property Review below.